tytydraco/yessleep/out/I_live_alone_and_theres_no_explanation_for_the_sounds_in_the_walls.md

 So I pulled back the covers and stepped out of bed.
 My hands shook.
 I tried to keep my breaths as quiet as possible, which just left me gasping.

-I resolved not to turn on any lights, because I didn’t want any potential attackers to know were I was.
+I resolved not to turn on any lights, because I didn’t want any potential attackers to know where I was.

 So I moved through the dark.